-By keeping your puppy with you on the leash you will teach him that you are the center of his universe and that by your side is an enjoyable and preferred place to be.
+- You will teach him that by your side is an enjoyable and preferred place to be.

-You can easily teach him that you control which direction you walk by having him attached to you.
 If he tries to lead in one direction, simply turn and walk the other directions.
-He will quickly learn to watch you for which direction you will be going.
+He will quickly learn to watch you for directions.

-Whether or not, but especially if, you intend to have your dog around children, it is very important that they respond appropriately to handling all over their body.
+If you intend to have your dog around children, it is important that they respond appropriately to being touched all over their body.

 This training is best started from a very young age.

-Pet your puppy all over his body, scolding him if he protests and praising him when he reacts positively or even if he just ignores you.
+Pet your puppy all over his body, praising him when he reacts positively or even if he just ignores you.

-Be very lavish with your praises and the handing out of treats to teach him that petting is a pleasant thing.
-Start with very short handling times and reward with a treat quickly after to avoid giving him time to respond negatively.
+Be lavish with your praises and the handing out of treats to teach him that petting is a pleasant thing.

 Also, while petting your dog with one hand in a way that he already enjoys or is used to, use your other hand to handle a new or more sensitive spot such as the paws or stomach.